 After posting the picture below on Facebook, no one in the family remembered this recipe.
-But, we are guessing she copied it from someone, perhaps her mother (my great grandmother, in case you are trying to keep track).

 The first problem I found was there is no pan size listed.
 She might have copied the recipe assuming she would know what to use and not even considering one of us trying to make this years down the road.
 Let that be a lesson to you – get the family recipes and verify them before it is too late!!!!!

 Ma’am and I went back and forth on what to use.
 I was stumped by the fact that it baked “in a moderate oven 325 – 350 degrees F about 10-15 min.”
 I knew an 8″ round would take longer, but I tried it anyway.
 It took longer, probably in the 20-25 minute range.

 But, I thought I’d try it again in a 13 x 9 pan to see if that would be closer to the 10-15 minute mark.
 It took about 20 minutes, and was incredibly thin.
 Conclusion, go with a 9″ square or 9″ round and don’t try to match the time on the original recipe.
 An 8″ pan can be used if that’s what you have.

 Moist, sweet and perfectly spiced Gingerbread.
 Perfect for Christmas or anytime. #gingerbread #homemadegingerbreadClick To Tweet